nbieber/FEWD_Slides/lesson3/slides.md

 ### Every element in web design is a box
 ![GeneralAssemb.ly](../assets/images/icons/code_along.png)

-* In the HTML, all elements follow the box model.
+* Understanding the box model is **CRITICAL** to understanding how to style and HTML document.